Haider-Aleee/DevOps-Assignment3-Automating-Deployment-of-a-Full-Stack-App/DEPLOYMENT.md

 ### Port already in use
 - Change the PORT environment variable
-- Or kill the process using the port: `lsof -ti:3000 | xargs kill`
+- Or kill the process using the port:
+  - For port 80: `sudo lsof -ti:80 | xargs sudo kill`
+  - For port 3000: `lsof -ti:3000 | xargs kill`
+- Or stop PM2: `sudo pm2 stop react-node-app` (or without sudo if using port 3000)

 ### CORS errors in development
 - The backend includes CORS headers in development mode